 But what an amazing smell!

-I instantly loved this powerful and pleasantly greasy soup.
+I instantly loved this powerful and pleasantly oily soup.

 I tried to find the burnt miso soup base in Japanese supermarkets so that I would be able to try an copy their ramen soup recipe at home.
 But as it turned out after a little research, the burnt miso that I was looking for is basically stir fried miso that is charred.
 At least that’s what I found out after googling it.